cloudxabide/ollama_openwebui_proxy/README.md

 # README

 # Purpose (What)
-Here is my documentation for an approach to adding a proxy to frontend AI resources hosted locally in a DMZ to be accessed from other internal networks or the Internet.
+Documentation for an approach to adding a proxy to frontend AI resources hosted locally in a DMZ to be accessed from other internal networks or the Internet.

+Status: This was just started - expect updates with more explanation and details.

 ![Cartoon](Images/high-level-cartoon-by_Gemini.png)